 Dr. Hubner is currently the chair of the Practitioner Pathway Program with the Australian Institute of Health and Safety and a member of their research committee, a committee member for both the Training and Communication Practice Specialty and the Leadership Conference through the American Society of Safety Professionals, and was previously a member of the Indigenous Task Force for the Canadian Society of Safety Engineers.

-Online Learning and its Role in the Future of Safety Education
+Online learning and its role in the future of safety education

 Dr. Hubner was first introduced to online learning while working with the National Safety Council of Australia.
 Initially, she had reservations about offering online education to those in hands-on positions such as construction, health, and manufacturing, but over time she grew to appreciate the benefits of this format, including the ability to share global knowledge amongst her international peers.